Primechain/primechain-api-docs/docs/usecases/trade_finance.md

   "open":false
 }
 ```
-The output is the txid of the transaction creating the stream.
+The output is the transaction id of the transaction creating the stream - `tx_id`.
 Sample output
 ```
 {